jsgraydon/PyNCA/README.md

 *NB: PyNCA is intended to be used via a graphic-user interface (GUI); however, at this time, only the command-line interface (CLI) functionality has been implemented.*

+### In Development

+PyNCA is currently in early development stages.
+If you would like to support the development of PyNCA, please see below for instructions to download and run the code locally (*Installation*).

+Please feel free to reach out via [my Github page](https://github.com/jsgraydon) with questions or suggestions.

 ### Requirements

 PyNCA is designed to rely on a minimal number of dependencies, namely: